 Many bidet models already come with this feature, but not all of them do.
 So, if this is something that you value, make sure that the bidet you purchase either comes with this feature or is able to support it as an add on.

 If you aren’t too keen on shelling out cash for extra bidet features, there’s no need to worry.
-You can rest assured that your bidet water is already safe and poses very low to no risk of contamination.
+You can be rest assured that your bidet water is already safe and poses very low to no risk of contamination.

-Does the Water from Bidets Cause UTIs?
+Does The Water From Bidets Cause UTIs?

 Bidets do not cause UTIs (Urinary Tract Infections).
 In fact, they help prevent UTIs (Link) from occurring.